nrc-cnrc/OpenStudio-Measures/measures/nrc_set_infiltration/README.md

 ###### (Automatically generated documentation)

-# NrcSetInfiltration
+# Set Infiltration Rate

 ## Description
-This measures allows setting the infiltration to a specific value.
+This measures allows setting the infiltration to a specific value at a given reference pressure.
+The flow rate is
+       converted to the flow at 5 Pa for above grade surfaces as per the assumption in the NECB.

 ## Modeler Description
 The measure sets space infiltration according to PCF 1414, section 8.4.2.9(2), page 7